Kelinz74/TheTechAcademyBasicC-SharpProjects/README.md

 **Part 1.**
 - Set up a one-dimensional array of strings with a question for user input.
 - Created a loop that iterates through each string in the array and adds the user's text input to the end of each string.
-- Created a loop that prints off each string in the array on a serparate line.
+- Created a loop that prints off each string in the array on a separate line.

 **Part 2.**
 - Created an infinite loop demonstration.
-- Provided the proper codeing to fix the infinit loop so that it will execute properly.
+- Provided the proper coding to fix the infinite loop so that it will execute properly.

 **Part 3.**
 - Created a loop where the comparison that's used to determine whether to continue iterating the loop is a **"<"** operator.